 Beyond the benefits to students, counselor preparation programs are advantaged by the ability to collect aggregate score information on students’ examination performance and compare it with national statistics.

-Counselors who complete the national certification process through NBCC are called National Certified Counselors.
+Counselors who complete the board certification process through NBCC are called National Certified Counselors.
 The designation is “NCC."
 National Certified Counselors may use the NCC certification mark on business cards and all professional materials.
 NCCs also receive a certificate suitable for framing.
 Learn more about the appropriate usage of your certification mark.

 No, counselors who hold the NCC and want to practice counseling in their state must still comply with all state laws regulating the practice of counseling.
 This usually means that they must obtain a state license in order to practice counseling.

 No, although some states have an abbreviated licensure process for counselors who hold national certification with NBCC, you still have to apply.
 If your state uses the same examination that you took to get your NCC, you may not have to pass another examination in order to be licensed.
 To find out if your state offers an abbreviated application process for NCCs, contact your state counselor licensure board.

 The scoring process is completed approximately eight weeks after the exam testing window ends.
 You will be notified via email when your official scores are available in your ProCounselor account.

 Because the National Certified Counselor (NCC) certification and the National Counselor Examination for Licensure and Certification (NCE) are designed for counselors who hold a master's degree, we are unable to proceed with the certification process or release your scores to a third party until an official sealed transcript showing your degree conferral date is provided.
 Please refer to the NBCC Test Score Release Policy for more information.

 Please submit an official sealed transcript from your university that shows your master's degree has been conferred and/or a Counselor Supervisor Endorsement Form (for applicants who applied before May 2011).
 This can be mailed directly from the university or from you (as long as it is in a sealed, signed envelope) to: